Dr. Marcy L. Paul

 Professional Activities & Awards:

-I have been a member of the American Public Health Association, CityMatCH (Maternal and Child Health), Texas Healthy Babies Coalition, Texas Breastfeeding Taskforce, the National Women’s Studies Association, and Motherhood Initiative.
-Currently I am chairing the local academic task force for Partnership2Gether, a joint commission of the Jewish Agency/Jewish Federations of North America and the Jewish Federation of Fort Worth and Tarrant County, Texas.
+I have been a member of the American Public Health Association, CityMatCH (Maternal and Child Health), Texas Healthy Babies Coalition, PLIDA (Pregnancy Loss and Infant Death Alliance), Breastfeeding Taskforce, the National Women’s Studies Association, and Motherhood Initiative.
+Currently I hold the honor of co-chairing the international academic task force for Partnership2Gether, a joint commission of the Jewish Agency/Jewish Federations of North America in Israel, Budapest, Hungary, and 14 communities in the U.S. Bringing academics from these communities together to ignite and further transdisciplinary research.
 I have been a reviewer for various public health qualitative research journals.
 For the past few years, my focus has been on community grassroots organizations working toward social change at the local level.
-As such, I am involved in many organizations in Fort Worth and Tarrant County.
+This grassroots focus is in my own community, the Western Galilee of Israel, and Budapest Hungary.